-Richard Sherman says relationship with Russell Wilson is ‘fantastic’ while Michael Bennett calls him perfect
+‘It’s like a family’: Richard Sherman, Michael Bennett dispute report of friction with Russell Wilson in Seahawks’ locker room

 - Accuser drops sexual-abuse lawsuit against Mayor Ed Murray, saying he will refile next year

 “We’re teammates,’’ Sherman said.
 “It’s like a family.
-It’s like everyone else in a family, we fight for one another just like I’m fighting for the other 52 guys out there, I’m fighting for him and he’s fighting for us.
+It’s like everyone else in a family, we fight for one another just like I’m fighting for the other 52 guys out there.
+I’m fighting for him and he’s fighting for us.
 We have a great appreciation for how tough our quarterback is and what he has played through.
 Last year he played through a number of injuries and he’s not doing that just because ‘Ah man I’ve got to go out there and it’s a job.’
-He’s doing that for the guys next to him and we appreciate that and we think he is a great quarterback.
-But it doesn’t matter what we say.
+He’s doing that for the guys next to him and we appreciate that, and we think he is a great quarterback.

+“But it doesn’t matter what we say.
 It doesn’t matter what we say at the end of the day because we could say that until the cows come home, but one guy says he has a story and he’s heard a rumor about this, about somebody down the way saying something and that is the truth.”

-Asked about the specific claim that some players feel Wilson is treated differently by the Seahawks, Sherman said he feels it’s “a made-up story’’ and that quarterbacks inevitably hold a somewhat different place in any NFL organization.
+Asked about the specific claim that some players feel Wilson is treated differently by the Seahawks, Sherman said he feels it’s “a made-up story’’ and that quarterbacks inevitably hold a different place in any NFL organization.

 “You could literally say that about any team, any quarterback,’’ Sherman said.
-“You could say ‘well, the Patriots probably think Tom Brady gets treated differently than everybody else.’’’
+“You could say ‘well, the Patriots probably think Tom Brady gets treated differently than everybody else.’ ’’

 As Sherman said that, Bennett — waiting for his turn to speak — said “he does,’’ eliciting laughter from Sherman.

-“But it would be a legitimate claim,’’ Sherman continued.
-“You could make a legitimate claim, you could make this exact same story out of just about any of the teams in the playoffs and a couple that weren’t in the playoffs last year.
-Any competitive team that has a great offense and great defense, Super Bowl teams, Atlanta and New England freaking Green Bay I guarantee you.’’
+“But it would be a legitimate claim,“ Sherman continued.
+“You could make a legitimate claim; you could make this exact same story out of just about any of the teams in the playoffs and a couple that weren’t in the playoffs last year.
+Any competitive team that has a great offense and great defense, Super Bowl teams, Atlanta and New England — freaking Green Bay, I guarantee you.’’

-Sherman then appeared to make reference to a central anecdote in the article, that he once told Wilson “you (expletive) suck’’ after picking off a pass in a mini-camp practice three years ago
+Sherman appeared to make reference to a central anecdote in the ESPN article that he once told Wilson “you (expletive) suck’’ after picking off a pass in a minicamp practice three years ago.

-“We play a violent adrenaline-infused game that takes everything you’ve got and in order to play it at a high level you’ve got to give everything you’ve got,’’ Sherman said.
+“We play a violent, adrenaline-infused game that takes everything you’ve got, and, in order to play it at a high level, you’ve got to give everything you’ve got,’’ Sherman said.
 “To catch us on the field and try to make a story out of some nonsense like that is laughable, but it’s also the unfortunate time that we are in I guess.’’

 Bennett, asked a question about an earlier statement he had made about recently eating dinner at Wilson’s house, segued immediately into a defense of Wilson.